 You know when you rub your hands together and it generates heat?
 That's precisely what's happening in your acoustic treatment, just like a microwave oven does with your food.
 Heat is generated by the air particles rubbing against the fibers, and since neither feature perfectly smooth surfaces there is friction.

-The kinetic energy of the sound wave moves into the air of the bass trap or absorption panel, which then rubs against the fiberglass threads.
+The kinetic energy of the sound wave moves into the air of the bass traps, absorption panels, or monitor isolation pads, which then rubs against the fiberglass threads.

 And when this happens, the energy is then transferred into the air as heat!

 This is why it's important when building acoustic treatment to make sure the fiberglass and the cloth that you use to cover it is all flame-retardant.
-After many hours of pouring energy into the panels, it could accumulate, begin to smolder, and ultimately catch fire!
+You don't want a candle knocking over or a cigarette flash catching all of that insulation on fire.
 I've never heard of a case of this ever happening, but that's because nobody takes the risk (major points to the music community for not burning down their studios through negligence!).